winterrdog/winterrdog/README.md

 <h1 align="center">I'm winterrdog</h1>
-<h3 align="center">A software engineer specialised in creating security research, working on Bitcoin stuff and anything low-level.</h3>
+<h3 align="center">A software engineer specialised in security research, working on Bitcoin stuff and anything low-level.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=winterrdog&label=Profile%20views&color=0e75b6&style=flat" alt="winterrdog" /> </p>

 -   👯 Over the years, I have written a sizable chunk of code in **C/C++ and JavaScript**.

--   ✨ I'm also familiar with **Golang, Rust, Python** and **x86 Assembly**
+Also familiar with **Golang, Rust, Python** and **x86 Assembly**

--   💬 Ask me about **cryptography, computer security, browser engines, computer networking and backend engineering**.
-I am also involved in contributing to Bitcoin-related projects (_especially Bitcoin Core_), under BOSS programs.

-- I try to regularly contribute to Bitcoin Core to help build financial systems that are open and accessible to everyone & anyone (I lend my time for free).
+-   💬 Interests: **Applied cryptography, computer security, browser engines, computer networking and backend engineering**.
+I am also involved in contributing to Bitcoin-related projects _especially Bitcoin Core & BlueWallet_, with hope to build financial systems that can be open and accessible to everyone (I lend my time for free).

 -   📫 How to reach me **winterrdog@protonmail.ch or [Telegram](https://t.me/winterrdog) or my Discord tag is `winterrdogg`**